Adyasish01/Adyasish01/README.md

 - 👋 Hi, I’m @Adyasish01
 - 👀 I’m interested in Web Development
 - 🌱 I’m currently learning Full-Stack Development at Career-X Club
-- 💞️ I’m looking for Internships based on Front-End Development
+- 💞️ I’m looking for Internships based on Full-Stack Development
 - 📫 How to reach me https://www.linkedin.com/in/adyasishbhanja/

 <!---